hpi-swa-lab/squeak-tracedebugger/packages/TraceDebugger.package/TDBIsolatedError.class/README.md

-I wrap an exception that have been raised from the code that has been executed inside an isolated memory simulator.
+I wrap an exception that have been raised from the code that has been executed inside an isolated memory simulator, e.g. during a message send to a TDBProxy.
 See TDBMemorySimulator>>#evaluate:on:do: for more information.